slasyz/toxicbot/README.md

 ### Random replies

-It uses Markov chain algorithm to generate a random reply when someone mentions the bot, or when it feels and urge to join the conversation with its dumb phrases.
+It uses Markov chain algorithm to generate a random reply when someone mentions the bot, or when it feels an urge to join the conversation with its dumb phrases.

 <p align="center"><img alt="Random replies example." src="./docs/img/chain.png" /></p>